-Announcing recipients of Global Engagement Grants
+Announcing Recipients of Global Engagement Grants

 In 2021, due to the continued impact of the COVID-19 pandemic, the Center for Global Health and Social Responsibility (CGHSR) announced an innovative Global Engagement Grants program to support work that blends research, education, and capacity building.

-Especially in a time where global travel is not possible, supporting collaborations across our local and global community is crucial to continuing global health work to meet community needs, combat newly emerging crises, and address long-standing systemic inequities.
+Especially in a time when global travel is not possible, supporting collaborations across our local and global community is crucial to continuing global health work to meet community needs, combat newly emerging crises, and address long-standing systemic inequities.

 Open Call Global Engagement Grant Recipients

 PI: Nida Sajid, PhD, Asian and Middle Eastern Studies, College of Liberal Arts

 Co-PI: Rishikesh Narayan, PhD, Indian Institute of Technology (IIT) Goa